 From 1998 to 2006 I worked for the International Water Management Institute (IWMI) in Pakistan, Sri Lanka, Vietnam and India on projects investigating the impact of (agricultural) water management on human health.

-I was employed by the LSHTM in 2006 in the Environmental Health Group and work on the use of wastewater in agriculture and broadly on the health impact of water supply and sanitation in developing countries.
+I was employed by the LSHTM in 2006 in the Environmental Health Group and work on the use of wastewater in agriculture and broadly on the health impact of water supply and sanitation in low and middle income countries.

-Jeroen is the ITD course director for the MSc Public Health in Developing Countries, and together with Prof Cairncross co-organises the module Tropical Environmental Health.
-He provides lecturers on diarrhoea control, water supply, sanitation, hygiene, water scarcity and wastewater use, and water management for vector control on different modules.
+I am the ITD course director for the MSc Public Health in Developing Countries, and DCD Research Degree coordinator.
+Together with Prof Sandy Cairncross I organises the module Tropical Environmental Health which focusses on water supply, sanitation and hygiene in low and middle income countries.
+In addition I provide lectures to different modules on diarrhoea control, water scarcity and wastewater use in agriculture, and water management for vector control.

 - Operational research